Iran, Hamas & Palestinian Islamic Jihad

 PIJ and Hamas have engaged in isolated violence against each other.
 In June 2013, Hamas police killed PIJ rocket unit commander Raed Jundiya after he launched rockets towards Israel that violated a ceasefire between Hamas and the Jewish state.
 PIJ cut off ties with Hamas for three days, but soon resumed cooperation.

 In September 2017, Hamas and PIJ formed a joint command to coordinate activities in Gaza.
 “We emphasize the depth of the political relationship between Hamas and Jihad, hoping that the negotiations and meetings between us can continue on all levels,” said Mahmoud al-Zahar, a senior Hamas official.
 “Hamas has taken serious steps.
 These are not just theoretical writings.”
 In May 2018, PIJ and Hamas issued a joint statement vowing to work together against Israel.

 This piece was originally published on July 9, 2018.
-It was updated in May 2021 to reflect new developments.
+It was updated in 2021 and 2023 to reflect new developments.